Juanjod54/Switch-Plugin-ESP8266/README.md

   · This project has been tested on a Raspberry Pi 3 B+.

+  · ESP82266 code can be downloaded and run only with Arduino IDE.

   · Since I am not a native speaker, some steps may be poorly written.
 Any help is welcomed.

 ## Prerequisites